JBostroem96/indieProject/DesignDocuments/userStories.md

 FILTER BY LENGTH*<br>
-As a registered user, I want to be able to filter by the total points out of 500, so that I can see the given score for the different teams.
+As a registered user, I want to be able to filter by the total points out of 500, so that I can see the given score for the different team.

 FILTER BY DIVISION*<br>
 As a registered user, I want to be able to filter by the the division so that I can find the division I am looking for easily.